Research

 Goal-directed neural representations

 WM is essential for goal-directed behaviors.
-Even though there are many similarities between WM and sensory codes, WM formats can be more abstract and flexible, allowing them to meet different task demands.
-How do high-level task demands change neural codes in sensory areas?
-How do different brain regions (sensory and association cortex) interact to implement these functions?
+Compared to sensory inputs, WM formats are more abstract and flexible, allowing them to meet different task demands.
+My research questions are: How do high-level task demands change neural codes in the brain?
+How do different brain regions interact to implement these functions?
+What are the computational basis of representational transformations?

-While maintaining the sensory information, brains need to transform neural activities from sensory codes to motor codes during motor planning.
-Do we have a domain-general planning system for different kinds of action planning?
-What are the fundamental differences between sensory and motor systems?
-In other words, what makes sensory areas sensory and what makes motor areas motor?
-How do they interact during the dynamic process?
+While maintaining the sensory information, the brain needs to transform neural activities from sensory to motor codes in preparation for future action executions.
+What are the fundamental differences between sensory and motor systems, and how do they interact during motor planning?
+Currently, my research focuses on planning movements for two modalities: eyes and hands.

 - Effector general representation of movement goals in human frontal and parietal cortex